-Approval is proposed for the enzyme, lipase, triacylglycerol (EC [3.1.1.3]) from a new microbiological source, the fungus Penicillium roquefortii.
-Permission is proposed to be provided by adding this enzyme into the Table to clause 17 of Standard 1.3.3 - Processing Aids of the Code.
+Approval is given for the enzyme, lipase, triacylglycerol (EC [3.1.1.3]) from a new microbiological source, the fungus Penicillium roquefortii.
+Permission is provided by adding this enzyme into the Table to clause 17 of Standard 1.3.3 - Processing Aids of the Code.